 Many charity and pension trustees, and some individual investors, are asking if they can use their investment portfolios to make the world a better place.
-The answer to this is yes, however in today’s complex interconnected world must be made by the investor...
+The answer to this is yes, however in today’s complex interconnected world, tough decisions must be made...

 Some socially responsible investment approaches are based on excluding certain company types from a portfolio of shares.
 Others are based on a positive vision of the future, placing emphasis on the types of business and activity that will make the world better.
 However, in conducting these portfolios there are a range of issues to consider.

 Socially responsible investing may entail screening companies for their governance approach; their attitude towards suppliers; their use of energy and raw materials; their approach as an employer and; their ethical qualities.
 In this case, the tougher the screening, the more limited the investing universe becomes.
 This may bring a poorer performance than the market in certain stages of the cycle and may increase the risks to the charity and their performance.

 Two of the most popular areas to exclude from a socially responsible portfolio are tobacco and armaments manufacturers.
 People rightly see cigarettes as harmful to health and are worried about investing in companies that make money out of them.
 In these cases, it is relatively easy to exclude the few large tobacco companies that make most of the cigarettes.
 However, this leaves open questions about how much further the investor should go.
 There are many retailers who make money out of selling cigarettes, as well as suppliers profiting from the materials that go into the finished product and a small army of service businesses and banks that support these companies.
 The funds that exclude tobacco usually allow a percentage of turnover to be derived from cigarette-related businesses to allow for this interdependence of others on the tobacco industry.